Care and Wellness

 At Trinity, we support the whole person.

-Our University Student Success Center is open to assist with a variety of academic and career preparation needs, while our Health and Counseling Centers support both your physical and emotional needs.
+Our University Student Success Center is open to assist with a variety of academic and career preparation needs, while our Counseling Center supports your emotional needs through your time in college.
 The Aldeen Fitness Center is available for students and families to exercise.

 Additionally, there are offices on campus to help you with other campus services, such as academic records, sending and receiving mail, and staying safe on campus.
 Learn more about them.